-To qualify for graduation with the Master of Science in Cardiovascular Science degree, students must:
+To qualify for graduation with a Doctor of Nursing Practice (D.N.P.) degree, students must:

-- Satisfactorily complete the required 104.5 quarter-credit hours in the overall course of study with a minimum cumulative grade point average of 2.75 and satisfactorily complete a final Program Summative Session;
+- Satisfactorily complete all required coursework with a minimum cumulative grade point average (GPA) of 3.0.

-- Receive a favorable recommendation for master's degree conferral from the Program Student Academic Review Committee and the College of Health Sciences Student Promotion and Graduation Committee and the University Faculty Senate;
+- Receive a favorable recommendation for doctoral degree conferral from the Academic Review Committee and the College of Health Sciences (CHS) Student Promotion and Graduation Committee.

-- Settle all financial accounts with the University; and
+- Settle all financial accounts with the institution.

 - Complete all graduation clearance requirements as instructed by the Office of the Registrar.